Top ally announces closing Navalny's offices amid crackdown | Politics

 A top ally of imprisoned Russian opposition leader Alexei Navalny said Thursday that the network of the politician's offices in Russia is being closed as authorities seek to have it and Navalny's Foundation for Fighting Corruption outlawed as extremist groups.

+Also on Thursday, Navalny made his first public appearance in weeks, facing a court via video link from behind bars.
+The politician looked gaunt after a three-week hunger strike, but still was able to slam the Kremlin in an emotional speech.

-The Moscow prosecutor's office petitioned a court this month to declare both the regional offices and Navalny's anti-corruption organization as extremist groups, a label that would outlaw their activities, expose members and supporters to lengthy prison terms, and pose a major challenge for Navalny's embattled team.
+His embattled team has faced a major challenge this month.
+The Moscow prosecutor's office petitioned a court to declare both the regional offices and Navalny's anti-corruption organization as extremist groups, a label that would outlaw their activities, expose members and supporters to lengthy prison terms.

-Leonid Volkov, who as Navalny's top strategist runs the regional offices, said Thursday that preserving the network in its current state “is impossible” because of the extremism charges but rebranding them wouldn't help either.
+Leonid Volkov, who as Navalny's top strategist runs the regional offices, said Thursday that preserving the network of regional “headquarters” in its current state “is impossible” because of the extremism charges but rebranding them wouldn't help either.

 “Unfortunately, it is impossible to work in these conditions.
 We're officially dismantling the network of Navalny's headquarters,” Volkov said on the messaging app Telegram.

+In his statement to the court, Navalny referred to Putin as “the emperor with no clothes” and charged that Russia under his rule “continues to degrade every year.”
+Shortly after his emotional speech, the judge rejected the appeal.

-Earlier this week, the prosecutor's office issued an injunction ordering the offices to suspend their activities pending the court ruling, and a court in Moscow imposed restrictions on the Foundation for Fighting Corruption.
+Navalny's foundation and regional network also subjects of legal proceedings.
+Earlier this week, the Moscow prosecutor's office issued an injunction ordering the offices to suspend their activities pending the court ruling, and a court in Moscow imposed restrictions on the Foundation for Fighting Corruption.

-The foundation's director, Ivan Zhdanov, said the organisation will continue to work despite the restrictions.
+The foundation's director, Ivan Zhdanov, said the organization will continue to work despite the restrictions.

-The regional “headquarters,” as the team called them, began their own investigations of graft by local officials and recruited activists, some of whom later ran for public office themselves.
-The offices also were instrumental in organizing nationwide rallies in support of Navalny this year.
+The regional “headquarters,” as the team called them, allowed Navalny to spread his reach beyond Moscow and gain influence across Russia's vast geography.
+They helped him challenge the government by running their own investigations of graft by local officials and recruiting local activists, some of whom later ran for public office themselves.

+They were also instrumental in organizing nationwide protests in his support and implementing the Smart Voting strategy — a project designed to promote candidates who are most likely to defeat those from the Kremlin's dominant United Russia party in various elections.

+In 2019, Smart Voting helped opposition candidates win 20 of 45 seats on the Moscow city council, and regional elections last year saw United Russia lose its majority in legislatures in three cities.

-In his statement, Volkov assured supporters that Navalny's team wasn't giving up.
+In a video statement Thursday, Volkov assured supporters that Navalny's team wasn't giving up and that most of the regional offices will continue to exist as independent political entities.

 Navalny was arrested in January upon returning from Germany, where he spent five months recovering from a nerve agent poisoning that he blames on the Kremlin — accusations that Russian officials reject.